Porsil/lab-boss/README.md

 ### User Access and Authentication

-Two User group's were set up using the Django Administration Panel, Analyst and Senior Analyst, these groups were assigned permissions appropriate to the role.
+Two User groups were set up using the Django Administration Panel, Analyst and Senior Analyst, these groups were assigned permissions appropriate to the role.

-The site makes use of these Admin User Groups along with Django's Admin LoginRequiredMixin and PermissionRequiredMixin to ensure user's can only see and use features appropriate to their role.
+The site makes use of these Admin User Groups along with Django's Admin LoginRequiredMixin and PermissionRequiredMixin to ensure users can only see and use features appropriate to their role.

-New user's are not able to see or access the site feature's until they have been assigned to a role by a senior analyst, and are informed of this upon registration.
+New users are not able to see or access the site feature's until they have been assigned to a role by a senior analyst, and are informed of this upon registration.

-If the user attemps to access a feature not apropriate to their role, they are shown a HTTP 403 Forbidden Error.
+If the user attempts to access a feature not appropriate to their role, they are shown a HTTP 403 Forbidden Error.

 ### Secret Keys